MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-create.md

 ## Create a bot for Microsoft Teams

-**Teams App Studio** is a tool that can help create your bot, and an app package that references your bot.
+**Teams Developer Portal for Teams** is a tool that can help create your bot, and an app package that references your bot.
 It also contains a React control library and configurable samples for cards.
-For more information, see [Getting started with Teams App Studio](~/concepts/build-and-test/app-studio-overview.md).
-The steps that follow assume that you are hand configuring your bot and not using **Teams App Studio**:
+For more information, see [Getting started with Teams Developer Portal for Teams](~/concepts/build-and-test/teams-developer-portal.md).
+The steps that follow assume that you are hand configuring your bot and not using **Teams Developer Portal for Teams**:

 1. Create the bot using [Bot Framework](https://dev.botframework.com/bots/new). **Be sure to add Microsoft Teams as a channel from the featured channels list after creating your bot.** Feel free to re-use any Microsoft App ID you generated if you've already created your app package/manifest.